-The corporate finance adviser will approach the list of potential buyers initially with a punchy Executive Summary (teaser) without disclosing the vendor's name.
+The corporate finance adviser will approach the list of Potential buyers by personal contact or using a teaser (or one Page summary) without disclosing the vendor's name.
 The key is to drum up interest without compromising the confidentiality of the business.
-Only once a confidentiality document has been signed will the name of the vendor be revealed and the in-depth deck be distributed.
+Only once a confidentiality document has been signed will the name of the vendor be revealed and the in-depth sales memorandum be distributed.